kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Consider to protect pods that have node-selectors, PDBs, and other rules.
 - Add batch scheduling.
+- Check that the scheduler runs the plan correctly.
+- Large scale test
+- Test that requing pods works.
+- Demo: Next week.
 - Cleanup code (incl. python) and write proper readme.
-- Demo: Next week.
+- Consider to protect pods that have node-selectors, PDBs, and other rules.

 ## Later TODOs